Epiphan takes Pro AV to space aboard the International Space Station

 In addition to the June 15, 2015 Plasma Kristall-4 commission experiment, the KVM2USB was again put to extensive use on the third PK-4 mission from October 10–13, 2016 and fourth mission February 13, 2017.
 In these campaigns, ISS Commander Anatoli Ivanishin (pictured above) used the KVM2USB to help capture large quantities of particle clouds for study by the on-ground scientific community.

 Between PK-4 missions, the laptop connected to the KVM2USB is often used to assist other payloads.
-The KVM2USB remains securely installed on the ISS during these periods.
+The KVM2USB remains securely installed on the ISS.

 The journey continues